 - 1/2 teaspoon garlic powder

-- Pinch of fresh ground black pepper
+- Pinch of freshly ground black pepper

 Ingredient Notes

-For the orange powder drink mix, we like to use the Liquid IV Hydration Multiplier tangerine flavor immune support drink mix.
+For the citrus powder drink mix, we like to use the Liquid IV Hydration Multiplier tangerine flavor immune support drink mix.
 It has a bit of cane sugar natural flavorings, with an assortment of vitamins and minerals.
 Nothing artificial.
 It’s a popular product with over 20,000 mostly 5-star reviews.
 Each packet is 16 grams.
 We’ll use half a packet per single serving of dehydrated pork tacos.
 But use what you can easily find.

 At-Home Preparation